ughitsaaron/aaronpetcoff.me/posts/2015-08-31-deploy-ember-to-gh-pages.md

 });
 ```

-Once you're confident your resources are linked properly according to their environment.
-You can checkout a Github Pages branch: `$ git checkout -b gh-pages`.
+Once you're confident your resources are linked properly according to their environment, you can checkout a Github Pages branch: `$ git checkout -b gh-pages`.
 Open your `.gitignore` and unignore the `dist/` folder.
-Then rebuild your application for production by running `$ ember build --env=production`.
+Finally, rebuild your application for production by running `$ ember build --env=production`.

-Once your app is done building, stage all your new production files by running `$ git add --all` and committing them `$ git commit -am "init production commit"`.
+When your app is finished building, stage all your new production files by running `$ git add --all` and committing them `$ git commit -am "init production commit"`.

 We're going to only push our `dist/` file to Github Pages.
 For that, we'll make a subtree of our project and run `$ git subtree push --prefix dist origin gh-pages`.
 You'll re-deploy every time pushing only this subtree.